 Here is the terminology, defined:K equals a thousand (units)M equals a million, which is a thousand times thousandG (Giga) equals a thousand times of the M. (a Billion)T (Tera) equals a thousand times of the G (a Thousand Billion)P (Peta) equals 1000T, (so 1 Million Billion Hashes/sec)For the exact number, 1 Peta = 1,000,000,000,000,000 units.

-- These Altcoins Are Primed To Rip 10x in the Coming Months, According to Trader Michaël van de Poppe
+- Here Are the Top 5 Altcoins To Watch in October, According to Crypto Trader Michaël van de Poppe